 Wildcat Innovation Fund Awards

 Purpose: The Wildcat Innovation Fund awards are competitive awards designed to support initiatives that advance strategic goals of Northern Michigan University.
-Wildcat Innovation Fund awards are currently targeting three strategic areas: Recruitment, Retention and/or Revenue Generation.
+Wildcat Innovation Fund awards are currently targeting three strategic areas: Recruitment, Retention and/or the Development of New Majors and Program Initiatives to Increase Enrollment.
 Projects must address one of these strategic areas.
 Collaborative projects involving faculty and/or staff innovators from multiple units/disciplines/departments are strongly encouraged.
 Two successful proposals may be awarded with a funding limit up to $12,500 each.

 Eligibility: Any full-time university employee, to include faculty and staff, is eligible to apply to the Wildcat Innovation Fund.